Oreocarya virginensis

 Oreocarya virginensis is a species of wildflower in the family Boraginaceae known by the common name Virgin River cryptantha.
 This is a small plant native to the southwestern United States (Arizona, California, Nevada and Utah) where it is a common plant in scrub and woodland.
 It is named for the Virgin River, a tributary of the Colorado River which runs through the region.
-This cryptantha is an annual or occasionally a perennial up to 40 centimeters in height.
+This Oreocarya is a biennial, or occasionally perennial plant up to 40 centimeters in height.
 It is coated densely in long white hairs and bristles.
-The inflorescence is cylindrical or club-shaped, packed with tubular flowers with flat-faced corollas.
-The flower is usually bright white with yellow throat parts at the tube opening.
+The inflorescence is a cylindrical or club-shaped thyrse, packed with white, tubular flowers with flat-faced corollas, and yellow fornices.
 The fruit is a rough, ridged nutlet.